hacks-guide/Guide-WiiU/docs/extras/uninstall-payloadloader.md

 ---
 This page will guide through the process of uninstalling the PayloadLoader from your Wii U.

 !> A factory reset **won't** uninstall the injected PayloadLoader.
-You fully uninstall it, follow this guide.
+To fully uninstall it, follow this guide.

 ### What You Need {docsify-ignore}